 Why avoid the West Entrance in Joshua Tree?
 Because almost all the people coming from Los Angeles and Palm Springs use the West Entrance and the lines for entry can back up for a mile during the busy season.

-The Best Joshua Tree Hikes and Attractions in the High Desert
+The Best Things to do in Joshua Tree with Kids in the High Desert

 Long before Joshua Tree became a national park, hearty people called this part of the country home.
 The Keys Ranch Tour takes visitors to the former homestead of Bill and Frances Keys, which includes a ranch house, schoolhouse, and store.

 This guided walking tour is a good way to learn about what life was like for Joshua Tree pioneers.
 It is 90 minutes in length and is limited to groups of 25 at a time.
 It often sells out.

 You can only buy tickets at the Oasis Visitor Center in Twentynine Palms, beginning at 8:30am each day.

 The cost is $10 for adults and children 12 and older, $5 for children 6 to 11, and free for 5 and under.
 Seniors pay just $5.
 Visit the park’s calendar page for tour times.